nodejs/TSC/TSC-Charter.md

 A TSC member is automatically removed from the TSC if, during a 3-month period, all of the following are true:

-* They attend fewer than 25% of the regularly scheduled meetings.
 * They do not participate in any TSC votes.

 ## Section 4.
 Responsibilities of the TSC